 In the future, when Burna Boy looks back at how much he achieved in 2019, he’d find much to be grateful for.
-Despite opening the year with a brief fall from grace following his infamous “African Giant” Instagram rant, the Atlantic act managed to turn things around swiftly, weaving it into his best yet – musically.
+Despite opening the year with a brief fall from grace following his infamous “African Giant” Instagram rant, the Atlantic-signed act managed to turn things around swiftly, weaving it into his best yet – musically.

 Over the past 11 months, Burna Boy performed at the World’s biggest music festival, Coachella; clinched his first BET Best International Act Award — where Mama Burna delivered her now-celebrated speech –; won the Best African Act category at the MTV Europe Music Awards; featured on Beyonce‘s “Lion King” album and released his culturally and commercially successful “African Giant” album.

 And in the spirit of Christmas, the grammy-nominated act released a new single, ‘Money Play‘ earlier today without warning, to crown the amazing year and decade.
-This record is one for the festive season as it is a banger you can show-off your updated zanku moves to.
+This record is one for the festive season as it is a tune you can show-off your updated zanku moves to.

 Enjoy this early present from Santa Burna below.